Contact support

 About the new workflow

-The new workflow, described in this article, is available as of Q1 2025 and has been enabled as the default workflow in compatible customer networks.
+The new workflow, described in this article is enabled as the default workflow in compatible customer networks.
 While the targeting criteria Creative size, Impression type and Environment are exclusive to the new workflow, multiple features from the legacy workflow are not yet available in the new workflow.

 You can revert to the legacy workflow at any time, using the Use legacy mode button.